5 algorithms to train a neural network

 The Hessian matrix is composed of the second partial derivatives of the loss function.
 The main idea behind the quasi-Newton method is to approximate the inverse Hessian by another matrix G, using only the first partial derivatives of the loss function.
 Then, the quasi-Newton formula can be expressed as:

-The training rate η can either set to a fixed value or found by line minimization.
+The training rate η can either be set to a fixed value or found by line minimization.
 The inverse Hessian approximation G has different flavours.
 Two of the most used are the Davidon–Fletcher–Powell formula (DFP) and the Broyden–Fletcher–Goldfarb–Shanno formula (BFGS).

 The activity diagram of the quasi-Newton training process is illustrated bellow.
 Improvement of the parameters is performed by first obtaining the quasi-Newton training direction and then finding a satisfactory training rate.